jchenche/interpreter/README.md

 # Interpreter for [name of the language to be TBD]
+An interpreter for a language I designed for fun.

 ## Instructions to run
 ### Must install Haskell Stack first (refer to https://docs.haskellstack.org/en/stable/README/)